simonmichael/hledger/doc/manual.md

 The `--related`/`-r` flag shows the *other* postings in the transactions of the postings which would normally be shown.

-The `--width`/`-w` option adjusts the width of the output.
-By default, this is 80 characters.
-To allow more space for descriptions and account names, use `-w N` to increase the width to N characters (the argument is required).

 With a [reporting interval](#reporting-interval) register shows aggregated summary postings, within each interval: